 Europeans looking to buy and sell cryptocurrency are spoiled with safe and reputable exchanges to choose from.
 I’ve listed the best crypto exchanges and platforms for Europeans with different types of investors and traders in mind, but ultimately you should pick the one that best suits your needs.

-For each exchange, pay attention to online reputation, fees, payment methods, and number of supported cryptocurrencies and fiat pairs.
+For each exchange, pay attention to online reputation, fees, payment methods, and a number of supported cryptocurrencies and fiat pairs.
 Here is a summary of the best crypto exchanges and platforms available in Europe:

 |Coinbase||Best overall and best for beginners|